RiddhiGupta5/team-spark/README.md

 # Project Jeevika

 Team Spark brings to you, Jeevika, a website made to act as a platform of communication between the NGOs and the donors by bridging the gap between the two.
+Jeevika also helps the needy to get updated  with the latest help drives around them by SMS.
+People can register their Phone Numbers with us very easily by just sending an SMS.
 <br />

 ## Our Idea